Chinese Team To Turn 6.7 Mln Hectares Of Saline-alkali Land Into Paddies - UrduPoint

 The team led by Yuan, dubbed China's "father of hybrid rice," said they had already signed contracts to reclaim 400,000 hectares of saline-alkali land in China.

-The announcement was made at a conference on saline-alkali soil rice held in the city of Sanya, south China's Hainan Province.
+The announcement was made at a forum on saline-alkali soil rice held in the city of Sanya, south China's Hainan Province.

+"In 2020, we made great strides in the breeding, cultivation techniques and soil improvement of saline-alkali tolerant rice.
+With joint efforts, we will no doubt achieve the goal of turning 100 million mu (6.7 million hectares) of saline-alkali soil into fertile land," the 90-year-old agronomist said in a video message at the forum.

 Yuan's team successfully developed varieties of saline-alkali tolerant rice in 2017, with the highest average yield of over 800 kg per mu, or 12 tonnes per hectare, recorded in Jiangsu Province last year.